BiTinerary/walmartFileListingGenerator/README.md

 Similar to eBay's 'File Exchange.'

 ##Overall
-`tkinterGUIGenerator.py` uses a manually created template (from different Walmart Category spreadsheet) to generate a GUI.py script<br>
-with labels and entry options for each cell with content. ie: not empty, static variables like USD, Mesaurements, etc...<br>
+`tkinterGUIGenerator.py` uses a manually created template (from different Walmart Category spreadsheet) to generate a GUI.py script with labels and entry options for each cell with content. ie: not empty, static variables like USD, Mesaurements, etc...<br>
 Yes it's ugly.
 Yes it's metaprogramming.<br>
 <br>